-Mental Health Crisis Centers
+Mental Health Crisis Center

-The Mental Health and Addiction project will build two new Mental Health Crisis Centers.
-The programming for these centers is anticipated to include space for assessment, detoxification, crisis deescalation, counseling, respite, and adequate sleep.
+The Mental Health and Addiction project will build a new Mental Health Crisis Center.
+The programming for this center is anticipated to include space for assessment, detoxification, crisis deescalation, counseling, respite, and adequate sleep.
 At present, two similar facilities operate near Downtown Oklahoma City.
-It is anticipated that the new facilities will be located in those areas of the city currently under-served by existing facilities.
-Budgets of each Crisis Center have been adjusted for inflation to ensure equity is maintained between each phase of work.
+It is anticipated that the new facility will be located in an area of the city currently under-served by existing facilities.